IdkwhatImD0ing/Obsidian-Vault/Artificial Intelligence/First Order Logic.md

 -   "Every elephant is gray": ∀ x (elephant(x) → gray(x))
 -   "There is a white alligator": ∃ x (alligator(x) ∧ white(x))
+## Basic Rules

+### Logical Entailment

+KB :  a set of sentences
+a : arbitrary sentence
+KB *entails* a - written as KB |= a - iff every model of KB is a model of a, in other words, a is true in all worlds where kb is true

 ## Syntax